Hypercubed/angular-downloadsvg-directive/README.md

 ## Usage
 1. `bower install Hypercubed/angular-downloadsvg-directive`
-2. Include the `FileSaver.js` and `copycss` script into your app.
-By default should be at `bower_components/FileSaver/FileSaver.js` and `bower_components/copycss/jquery.copycss.js`.
+2. Include the `FileSaver.js` in your app.
+By default at `bower_components/FileSaver/FileSaver.js`.
-3. Include the `angular-downloadsvg-directive.js` into your app.
-By default should be at `bower_components/angular-downloadsvg-directive/angular-downloadsvg-directive.js`.
+3. Include the `angular-downloadsvg-directive.js` in app.
+By default at `bower_components/angular-downloadsvg-directive/angular-downloadsvg-directive.js`.
 4. Add `hc.downloader` as a module dependency to your app.

 ### As a directive